milen-patel/cpu_tutorial/_parts/part6.md

 ![Switch Construction](../_assets/part6/Switch_Construction.png)

+Let's try make some sense of this logic diagram intuitively.
+We notice that the output of the entire circuit is the two values of the AND gates OR'd together.
+So, as long as one of the AND gates is outputting a 1, then the entire circuit will output a 1.
+However, if neither of the gates output a 1, then the entire circuit will output a zero.
+Then, we look at the two AND gates and make the powerful observation that the input Z is being fed into both of the AND gates (although one is indirect).
+The value of Z feeds straight into the bottom AND gate while the top AND gate recieves the negated value of Z. This means that whenever Z is equal to 1, a 0 is fed into the top AND gate while a 1 is fed into the bottom AND gate.
+Conversely, whenever Z is equal to 0, a 1 is fed into the top AND gate while a 0 is fed into the bottom AND gate.

+Why does this matter?
+Well we know that an AND gate will only output a 1 if both of its inputs are 1.
+Combine this with the fact that, for any value of Z, one of the AND gates will recieve a 1 for one of its inputs while the other will recieve a 0.
+The AND gate that recieves a zero will automatically output a zero, regardless of it's other input, since this is a property of the AND gate (i.e. needing both of its inputs to be 1s for output to be 1).
+So, the value of Z will effectively shut off one and gate by giving it a 0 for an input.

+When Z is 0, the bottom AND gate is 'shut off' and outputs a zero.
+So, the output of the overall circuit is equal to 0 OR'd with the output of the top AND gate.
+Since the OR gate only turns on when one of the inputs is a 1, and we know one of the inputs is already a 0, we can reason that the output of the entire circuit will equal the output of the upper AND gate.
+So, what is the output of the upper AND gate?
+It would be 1 (from Z) OR'd with the value of X. With similar reasoning, we can see that this simply equals the value of X. So, when Z is 0, we allow the value of X to 'flow' through the circuit to the output.
+We also can see how there is no possibility of interference since the entire bottom half of the diagram is guaranteed to be zeroed out in this case.

+When Z is 1, the exact reverse thing happens!
+The top AND gate is forced to output a zero since one of its inputs is a zero.
+Then, the output of the entire circuit equals the output of the bottom AND gate.
+The output of the bottom AND gate equals the value of Y since we know the other input is the 1 coming from Z. So, the output of the entire circuit is the value of Z.

+For some readers, everything I just said will make sense.
+For others, however, only half of what I just explained will click.
+Don't read ahead until you are able to clearly understand what was just written.
+This is a new concept, so don't be discouraged if it doesn't immediately make sense.
+On top of it being a new concept, I am also intentionally introducing this to you at a fast pace to avoid getting into the nitty-gritty.

+### The Bigger Picture

+We have now introduced these very basic structures called logic gates.
+You immediately saw how they can get complicated when you start chaining them together, but that such combinations actually enable you to build rather interesting circuits.
+I will now make a claim which, barring one or two minor exceptions which we will later address, is both true and remarkably powerful.

+Claim: *computer processors are built entirely of logic gates*.
+You might be reading that in denial, but this is the unexaggerated truth: logic gates are the building blocks of computers.
+By chaining hundreds, millions, or even billions of logic gates together, you can build a fully functional computer.
+And that is the exact goal of this book.

+You saw how we can chain logic gates together to build a switch, so in the coming chapters we will explore more complex yet powerful arrangements of logic gates that implement other useful circuits.
+We will then combine these known circuits together to build an entire computer.

+If logic gates can be used to build computers, and you are holding a physical computer in your hand right now, does that mean logic gates physically exist?
+The answer is yes, you can seriously purchase a [10 pack of AND gates](https://www.amazon.com/Texas-Instruments-CD4081BE-Quad-DIP-14/dp/B00LQQ9MEW/ref=sr_1_4?crid=3P76A27E7NX9X&keywords=AND+gate+ic&qid=1700533554&sprefix=and+gate+ic%2Caps%2C87&sr=8-4) on Amazon for $6.L

 Abstract gates can be built physically
 Claim: Computers are made of logic gates (logic gates as the building block).
 There are still other gates though we just dont need them
 Determinism

+### The Universal Gate